Xabaril/JWTSimpleServer/README.md

     }
   ```

-3. In the _ConfigureServices_ method of _Startup.cs_, register Xabaril, defining one or more features.
+3. In the _ConfigureServices_ method of _Startup.cs_, register JWTSimpleServer, defining one refresh token store.

 ```csharp
     public void ConfigureServices(IServiceCollection services)